sunnyStefi/CRTGovernorDAO/README.md

 ## Certificate Generator and DAO v0.2

-This is a project that simulates a real world certificate generation Institution.
+This is a project that simulates a real world Certificate Generation Institution.
-The students can add courses to their own Student Path.
+Each student can add 1 or more courses to their own Student Path.
-The certificate is granted for the student when a certain number of courses are completed (aka all lessons are finished).
-The certificate is minted and tranferred in the form of ERC1155.
+A Certificate is granted for the student only when a certain number of courses are completed and all lessons are finished.
+The Certificate is minted and transferred in the form of ERC1155.

+A DAO where their members must have at least 1 certificate is created.
+More certificates a member has earned, more power in the DAO will possess.

 ## Contracts
 # CourseFactory